openenergymonitor/emonpi/docs/wifiAP.md

 # 2) Install Hostapd

-If your using RaspberryPi 3 simply
+If your using ***RasPi3 or official RasPi Wifi dongle - nl80211 chipset** with the brcmfmac driver simply

 	sudo apt-get install hostapd

-If using Edimax EW-7811UN (rtl871xdrv chipset) need to use latest version of hostapd (which requires compile) which supports rtl871xdrv in AP mode.
+If using **Edimax EW-7811UN (rtl871xdrv chipset)** need to use latest version of hostapd (which requires compile) which supports rtl871xdrv in AP mode.

 ```
 sudo apt-get install libnl-genl-3-dev libnl-3-dev